sanoguzhan/Self-Driving-Car/README.md

 ![Positive Sample (with Stop Sign)](pics/1578163186805.jpg)  |  ![Negative Sample (without Obstacle](pics/NoStop253.jpg)

 ## Summary
 Overall, it was a great experience to start from scratch to build everything by myself.
-I have learnt a lot and practise a lot.
+I have learned a lot and practiced a lot.
 What can be improved in this project is to try different Computer Vision Models with more capable devices.
-Becuase, even though raspberry pi is a great mini-computer, it has its limitations in the area (computational intensive processes).
+Because, even though raspberry pi is a great mini-computer, it has its limitations in the area (computational intensive processes).